wp-plugins/interconnect-it-weather-widget/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Changed the google API call to use get_locale() which means it returns translated day names, conditions etc... when WPLANG is set or when the 'locale' filter is used.
+For multisite WPLANG is in the options tables.
+* Checks unit system to determine if f_to_c() needs calling.
+Fixes the problem of certain countries getting incorrect temperatures as no conversion was needed.
+* Images & fallback are filterable now incase google change their icon URLs again and if different icons are desired.

 = 1.0.4 =
 * Fixed problem with some cities being blocked by Google based on browser sig of WordPress (yes, really!) and changed sig to Chrome.